-This page provides information and contact details for some helpful charities and support groups for families with experience of looking after a seriously ill child.
+At Together for Short Lives, we know families often appreciate support from professionals and other families who understand their situation.
+This factsheet provides information and contact details for some helpful charities and support groups for families with experience of looking after a seriously ill child.
 We’ve grouped them into general support groups and those supporting families with specific conditions.

 General support groups

-Camp Simcha – Parent support
+Camp Simcha – parent support

 Children of Jannah – for bereaved parents of Muslim faith

-- Private online groups: Children of Jannah runs private Facebook groups, allowing bereaved parents to share their feelings and fears in a safe, online environment.
+Private online groups: Children of Jannah runs private Facebook groups, allowing bereaved parents to share their feelings and fears in a safe, online environment.

-Children’s Hospice Services across the UK
+Children’s Hospice Services and other charities

 Condition-specific support groups